-The global surface mooring will support sensors at the air-sea interface, on the instrument frame at the end of the chain termination, and fixed instruments distributed along the mooring cable down to 1500 meters.
+The Global Surface Moorings will support instruments at the air-sea interface, on the instrument frame at the end of the chain termination, and fixed instruments distributed along the mooring cable down to 1500 meters.

-On the surface will be a modular buoy with a tall, low-drag tower and deep keel.
-The tower is a monopole and provides for instrument mounting at 5 m above the waterline.
+On the surface is a Global Surface Buoy with a tall, low-drag tower and deep keel.
+The tower is a monopole and provides for instrument mounting at ~4 m above the waterline.
 A circular crash bar below the instrument mounting area helps to prevent damage to instruments from impact.
-For power generation, two vertical-axis wind generators are mounted at about 3 m heights on the tower, and solar panels are mounted near the buoy deck.
+For power generation, two wind turbines are mounted on the tower, and solar panels are mounted on the vane and the buoy deck.

-The global surface moorings will be a low-scope, inverse catenary style mooring consisting of the surface buoy, electromechanical universal, 10-m electro-optical-mechanical (EOM) section, acoustic transducer/instrument frame, special wire rope termination for inductive link, approximately 1000 m of wire rope, a plaited nylon section, a buoyant polypropylene section, glass spheres mounted to mooring chain for backup recovery, dual acoustic releases, and a deadweight anchor.
-Each Global Array will have upper-ocean and deep-ocean profiling capability.
+The Global Surface Mooring is a low-scope, inverse catenary style mooring consisting of the surface buoy, universal joint, 10-m electro-mechanical (EM) chain section, instrument frame, approximately 1500 m of wire rope, a plaited nylon section, a buoyant polypropylene section, glass spheres mounted to mooring chain for backup recovery, dual acoustic releases, and a deadweight anchor.
+Each Global Array will also include a Global Profiler Mooring and two Global Flanking Moorings.